Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 When: Before thesis deadline date.
 (At least 5 days before deadline date, in case you cannot find one of them.)

-19. Take corrected thesis to the Associate Dean, College of Liberal Arts for signature (Rm MHB 204.)
+19. Take approved, formatted thesis to the Associate Dean, College of Liberal Arts for signature (Rm MHB 204.)
 When: As arranged.
 (Call ahead for an appointment.)
 This step must be completed before continuing.

 20. Register to submit thesis via the “Thesis Author’s Login Form” on University Thesis Office’s web site (this is required!) before submitting thesis.